codecoolture/react-atdd-playground/README.md

 ## Other useful commands

-Besides the above testing-related commands, these may help you during your practice session:
+Besides the above testing-focused commands, these may help you during your practice session:

 ```sh
 $ yarn dev # starts the app at http://localhost:3000